Bad Timing: Plot

 Milena begins to question her and Alex's romance when she finds evidence that he has been treating her as a case study.
 Later, Alex confronts her about a photograph in her apartment that he has obsessed over, which shows her at a lake with another man.
-She tells him the photo is of her and her brother, taken in California years prior, but Alex does not believe her.
+She tells him the photo is of her and her late brother, taken in California years prior, but Alex does not believe her.
 The following morning, Alex confronts a drunken Milena outside her apartment, telling her he cannot bear the thought of her with another man.
 When she defiantly renounces him, he slaps her.
 Later, Milena invites him back to her apartment, only to taunt him in kabuki makeup, mockingly presenting herself as the "new Milena."
-When he storms out, Milena screams at him from her window, hurling objects at him onto the street below.
+When he storms out, Milena screams at him from her balcony, hurling objects at him onto the street below.
 The following night, Milena leaves Alex a drunken voice message suggesting she wants to die.

-In the present, as doctors attempt to revive the dying Melina, Netusil pieces together the chain of events, culminating in an interview with Alex, who presents himself simply as Milena's friend.
+In the present, as doctors attempt to revive the dying Milena, Netusil pieces together the chain of events, culminating in an interview with Alex, who presents himself simply as Milena's friend.
 Uncovering timeline inconsistencies in Alex's story, Netusil determines what actually occurred: Alex, after finding Milena overdosing on poison in her apartment, looked on as she slowly collapsed, and subsequently raped her once she lost consciousness.
 Though Netusil has physical evidence suggesting Milena was raped, he is unable to elicit a confession from Alex.
 Stefan arrives, and reveals Milena has survived the overdose following a life-saving tracheotomy.
 Alex departs without repercussion, but, before he leaves, Stefan comments that he must love Milena more than his own dignity.

 Some time later, in New York, Alex sees Milena passing by in front of the Waldorf-Astoria hotel as he enters a taxi.
 He calls out to her, and she briefly turns toward him, revealing her tracheotomy scar, before impassively walking away.